 of Australians believe the day should be a time to recognise and celebrate the country’s cultural diversity.

 give thought to how lucky they are to live in Australia.

 celebrate the freedom they have living in Australia

 Are you interested in bearers of your surname travelling to the new world?
-You might like our coat of arms and surname history print.
+You might also like our coat of arms and surname history print.
 Plus, we have lots of useful blog articles about migration to the new world, with links for those tracing family heritage.

 How will you be celebrating Australia day?
 Let us know in the comments – we’d love to hear from you!